Irvinehimself/ArchAudit-Report/README.md

 **Notes:**
 This utility is meant to give an overview of which applications are affected by Arch Linux security advisories.
 It is not meant to be a measure of how secure a system is.
 To measure the overall level of system hardness, use Lynis or some other security auditing tool.

-Also, it is important to realise that trying to switch between applications in the hope of avoiding advisories is a fools errand.
-All it will achieve is a really bad migraine!
-What you should really be paying attention to is: *“How quickly is an advisory fixed?”*  and *“In the wild, how many exploits have been attributed to a particular advisory?”*  Unlike in Windows, in Linux the answers to these questions is usually very reassuring.
+Generally, trying to switch between applications in the hope of avoiding packages with advisories is a fools errand.
+All you will achieve is a really bad migraine!
+Instead of wasting your time, what you should be paying attention to is: *“How quickly is an advisory fixed?”*  and *“In the wild, how many exploits have been attributed to a particular advisory?”*  Unlike in Windows, in Linux the answers to these questions is usually very reassuring.

 *For an interesting take on Linux advisories and how it has gone wrong with WebKitGTK2, see this blog post by Gnome developer Michael Catanzaro: https://blogs.gnome.org/mcatanzaro/2016/02/01/on-webkit-security-updates/*